LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeFAQ.md

 #### My face looks stupid during character creation, what's going on?

 Choose one of the High Poly Head Face Parts.
-You can see what mod each part is from in the bottom left corner.
+You can see what mod each part is from in the bottom right corner.

 ---